RahulGone89/tic-tac-toe-/tic-tac-toe-main/README.md

 - Any modern web browser (Chrome, Firefox, Edge, Safari, etc.)

 ### Running the Game

-1. Clone or download this repository.
-2. Open the `tic.html` file in your browser.
+1.Open the `tic.html` file in your browser.